Bert Fish: Service in Portugal

 Even before terminating these assignments, Fish was appointed as Envoy Extraordinary and Minister Plenipotentiary to Portugal on February 11, 1941, and presented credentials on March 26, 1941.
 At the time of his appointment Portugal was one of the only few countries in Europe that was neutral in World War II and in 1941 relations between the United States and Portugal were cooling down.
-When the United States entered the war, Secreatary of State Cordell Hull would push Fish to concentrate on: getting higher imports of tungsten from Portugal, US landing rights in the Azores and returning Allied pilots and planes who were stuck in Portugal.
+When the United States entered the war, Secreatary of State Cordell Hull would push Fish to concentrate on getting higher imports of tungsten from Portugal, US landing rights in the Azores and returning Allied pilots and planes who were stuck in Portugal.
 Fish was not successful in getting more tungsten imports but was able to get some of the pilots who were interned out of Portugal.
 In June 1943 he asked Senator Pepper to give his posting the status of embassy and the position of ambassador but Roosevelt did not act on this due to Portugal's neutrality.

-While at his new post he became ill, and later died of a heart attack on July 21, 1943 He received a Portuguese state funeral when he died being buried in Lisbon temporarily before he was reburied in the United States later that year in DeLand, Florida at the Oakdale Cemetery.
+While at his new post he became ill, and later died of a heart attack on July 21, 1943 He received a Portuguese state funeral and was buried temporarily in Lisbon.
+His body was repatriated later that year to the United States buried at the Oakdale Cemetery in DeLand, Florida.